blaire9989/FeatherLab/2-FastSim/README.md

 The five sub-images above represent: the average scattering pattern (in RGB) from 50 rock dove barbules, the average scattering pattern fitted to an analytical form, and three individual scattering patterns from different BRDF instances.
 Each pattern that comes from our 2.5D simulation is a 1D function of the outgoing azimuthal angle $\phi_o$, as described in our paper, and in our framework we simulate a total of 400 outgoing azimuthal angles, uniformly distributed between $-90\degree$ and $90\degree$.

 #### Material Characterizing Mode
-For fully characterzing the scattering properties of one kind of barbule, users can simulate our generated barbule instances under all 50 wavelengths and 400 incident directions required in our system.
+For fully characterzing the scattering properties of one kind of barbule, users can simulate our generated barbule instances under all 50 wavelengths and 400 incident directions required in our system (and use $v = 0$).
 Theoretically, this can be done by running our simulation commands in loops:
 ```
 for a in {1..20..1}
 do